Skip to content ↓

 We also have expertise from staff members within the area of SEN; these skills are utilised to meet the needs of the pupil.
 Individual teachers and support staff attend training courses run by specialist services that are relevant to the needs of specific pupils.

 The Federation recognises the need to train all our staff on SEN information.
-The SENCO, with the Senior Leadership Team, ensures that training opportunities are matched to Academy Development Priorities and to those identified through the use of provision management.
+The SENDCo, with the Senior Leadership Team, ensures that training opportunities are matched to Academy Development Priorities and to those identified through the use of provision management.

 How will the curriculum be matched to my child’s needs?